poppito/poppito.github.io/_posts/2025-06-10-An-opensource-cursor-alternative.md

 Btw, I know nothing about literature so I hope this works.

-Let's ask it to `write a haiku about tech debt and make compelling arguments advocating against it`

 Ok, let's ask it a question to begin with.
-I selected the `deepseek-r1:latest` model (which in effect is the `deepseek-r1:8b` at the time of writing this post)

-I asked it: `Write me a haiku about techdebt`
+I selected the `deepseek-r1:latest` model (which in effect is the `deepseek-r1:8b` at the time of writing this post) and asked it: `Write me a haiku about techdebt`

 <img src="/images/ollama_roocode/haiku.png" alt="A haiku about tech debt" width=500>

+I'll take it!

 Hmm, let's create a new custom mode.
 This time we'll focus on a `full stack software engineer`